DanilLinkov/Qunzical-Group-Project/README.md

 # Welcome to Quinzical!

 ### How to execute game
 - Place play.sh and a folder called "categories" which contains category files with .txt format in the identical directory as Quinzical.jar file.
-- In terminal, enter `./play.sh` (basically run the script in terminal).
+- In terminal, enter `java -jar Quinzical.jar` (basically run the jar file in terminal).

+### Recommended System Requirements
+- A recommend system requirements for a most fluent experience of Quinzical is dual core with 4 GB of ram, though the program should run fine in systems that are under the recommended system requirements.

 ### Main menu